 There is also a museum and lots of kiddie gyms to keep your children busy.
 After a tiring but fulfilling day, unwind at one of the many cafes or riverside eateries for a memorable supper.

-South Bank Parklands Information
+South Bank Parklands Travel Tips

 - The parking at parklands is very expensive.
 It is a better option to use the convenience of the local transport.